2409xoc/node/blog/rewrite.md

 ### Changes Made:
 - split app.js into build.js and serve.js
-- instead of manual configuraton within serve.js for different subs, a config.js file was created
+- instead of manual configuration within serve.js for different subs, a config.js file was created
 - starting using await for more organized/structured function calls

 ### To be improved: